parkour86/VanitySearch-binaries/README.md

 ## Dependencies

-Before building or running the project, ensure the following dependencies are installed:
+Before running the project, ensure the following dependencies are installed:

 ```bash
 sudo apt update